Table of Contents

 MEDICINAL USES OF SHISHAM(SISSOO)

-In Ayurveda, various parts of Shisam tree are used for treating variety of diseases.
-The leaves are used for eye pain, swelling, painful urination, gynaecological disorders etc. Leaves and bark are used as astringent in bleeding disorders.
-The paste of leaves mixed with sweet oil is used topically in skin excoriation (scrapping, abrading of skin).
+In Ayurveda, various parts of Shisam tree are used for treating a variety of diseases.
+The leaves are used for eye pain, swelling, painful urination, gynaecological disorders, etc. Leaves and bark are used as astringent in bleeding disorders.
+The paste of leaves mixed with sweet oil is used topically in skin excoriation (scrapping, abrading of the skin).

 Many scientific studies done of various parts of Sissoo tree supported the traditional therapeutic uses.
 Such studies confirmed the tree is anti-inflammatory, antinociceptive/ reducing sensitivity to painful stimuli property, anti-diabetic, analgesic and antioxidant.

 Following is given some common medicinal uses of Sissoo tree.
 These remedies are time-tested and taken form reliable sources.

 Seminal weakness, Oligospermia, Weak Semen, Low sperm count (Kam Shukranu / Alpashukranu in Hindi)

 The paste of 5 grams of tender leaves of shisham is taken with a cup of milk for 15-30 days.